jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 9-12
 H.S.

-General Mathematics is intended to review and reinforce students°Ø numeracy skills and understandings of basic mathematical operations: addition, subtraction, multiplication, and division.
+General Mathematics is intended to review and reinforce students‚Äô numeracy skills and understandings of basic mathematical operations: addition, subtraction, multiplication, and division.
 The course focuses on understanding inequalities, mixed numbers and improper fractions, positive and negative integers, the distributive property and like terms, and linear equations.
 Additionally, it provides students with problem-solving strategies and critical thinking skills to provide a strong foundation for growth and success in mathematics.

 INTEGRATED MATH I
 Prerequisite: Completion of Math 3 or General Mathematics, grade of C or better at the end of the school year